• Home

 Do you have granite countertops?
 I have them in my kitchen, and I have to say that I do love them.
 Well, I love that they are granite, and I think I’d like the pattern if my cabinets weren’t so dark.
 I have a very opinionated opinion that if you have dark countertops, you need lighter cabinets, and if you have dark cabinets, you need a lighter countertop.

-Go take a look at my kitchen and see what you think.
+Go take a look at old my kitchen and see what you think.

 It’s all about the contrast, baby.

-Yet, countertops, no matter what material can get gross and grosser.
+Now, granite is great… but, countertops, no matter what material can get gross and grosser.
 And for years, I bought that really expensive granite cleaner from the store, but I’m older and wiser now.
-I make it myself for a fraction of the cost.
+I make homemade granite cleaner for myself for a fraction of the cost.
 I mean, have you priced that stuff?
 It’s like 8 bucks a pop!

 The most important thing when it comes to making a cleaner for natural stone is to not use anything acidic.
 That why there is NO vinegar in this cleaner.
 Vinegar is great on soap scum and calcium deposits, but it’s your enemy when it comes to stone.
 Instead of vinegar, we’re going to use Isopropyl Alcohol.

-• 10 drops of Mrs. Meyers Concentrated Cleaner
+- 10 drops of Mrs. Meyers Concentrated Cleaner or other mild dish soap or if you’re Vegan, use castile soap.

-• 10 drops of Essential Oils – I use Lavender and Peppermint
+- 10 drops of Essential Oils – I use Lavender and Peppermint to add just a hint of scent, but basil, eucalyptus, or lemon essential oil would be nice as well.

 Pour everything in your spray bottle and shake.
 Then clean your counters as usual.
 It’s amazing!